svalenti/FLOYDS_pipeline/README.txt

 ##########################################################################
 To uninstall a previus version

-- delete the ntt directory in your site-package path
+- delete the floyds directory in your site-package path
-- delete the ntt****.egg-info from the same directory
+- delete the floyds****.egg-info from the same directory
 - delete the floyd executable: floydsspec

 or if during installation  you used the option: --record files.txt